smathot/osweb-standalone/readme.md

   --fullscreen       Fullscreen mode
   --log_url log_url  A url for data logging
-  --dest dest        The name of the HTML file to be generated in public_html
+  --dest dest        The name of the HTML file to be generated in public_html --jatos            Indicates that the output file should be made for JATOS
 ~~~

 ## Logging